teezzan/IPstore/ANSWERS.md

 -------
 The most important part of the codebase is the "Storage" implementation.
 The "Storage" consists of two storage variables or mechanism.
 - *`IpAddressTallyMap`*: A hashtable for mapping an item (IP address) to a count(number).
-- *`FrequencyLookupTable`*: An array whose index is the frequency of occurrence of items and the value, the collection of such item.
+- *`FrequencyLookupTable`*: An array whose index is the frequency of occurrence of items and the value, a collection of such item.
 To ensure an efficient search, insert and delete operation, the collection is modelled as a hashtable with a runtime complexity of an amortized `O(1)`.

 The methods of the "Storage" implementation are enumerated as follows.
 - *`Truncate`*: This properly reinitialized the storage variables.
 A dummy hashmap is inserted at index 0 of *`FrequencyLookupTable`* because there should be no values there.